The Mission at Natuvu Creek, Fiji

 Learn about our Fiji Program

 Students will have the opportunity to live on the shoreline of this beautiful island while assisting and serving daily at the Mission at Natuvu Creek.
-Students will work in the local schools in an impoverished area of Fiji, assist the locals with building and renovation projects, and in general serve the community in any way that is asked of them.
+Students participate in the services of the mission’s medical clinic, work in the local schools in rural areas of Fiji, assist the locals with building and renovation projects, and in general serve the community in any way that is asked of them.